Jet-induced jammed states of granular jet impacts: Introduction

 To discuss the fluid state of granular jets, we need to know the details of rheology of moderate dense granular flows.
 A typical situation of the study for a dense granular flow is the flow on an inclined plane \cite{bagnold1,bagnold2,bagnold3}.
-Bagnold proposed the constitutive equation for dense granular flows that the shear stress is proportional to the square of the shear rate \cite{bagnold1}, so called Bagnold scaling, which is verified experimentally \cite{bagnold2} and numerically \cite{bagnold3,incl1} under several conditions such as the flow down an inclined plane.
+Bagnold proposed the constitutive equation for dense granular flows that the shear stress is proportional to the square of the shear rate \cite{bagnold1}, so called Bagnold's scaling, which has been verified experimentally \cite{bagnold2} and numerically \cite{bagnold3,incl1} under several conditions such as the flow down an inclined plane.
 Dense granular flows, however, have more variety of rheological constitutive equations for flows on inclined planes \cite{jop,poliq,poliq_eq,GDR,hill}.
 Conventional one would be the constitutive equation presented by Jop and coworkers \cite{jop}, where the effective friction constant, defined as the ratio of shear stress to pressure, saturates from a static value at zero shear rate to a maximum value as the shear rate increases.
 The power-law friction law, which is also different from Bagnold's scaling for dense granular flows, is proposed via extensive simulations \cite{cruz,hatano,hatano_jps,ohern}.

-A granular system has rigidity above a critical value of density $\phi_J$ and does not have any rigidity below $\phi_J$.
-This sudden change in the rigidity is known as the jamming transition \cite{liu_nagel, OH1, Teitel, OHL, hatano_jam,OH2, OH3, garcia, losert,OH4,Teitel0,tighe,nord,hatano_jam1}.
-The jamming is not only investigated in the system of grains, but also that of colloidal suspensions \cite{j_colloid} or foams \cite{j_foam} .
-Here, $\phi_J$ decreases as the friction constant $\mu_p$ of grains increases.
-Moreover, it seems that there are two fictitious jamming points except for the true jamming point for finite $\mu_p$ \cite{OH1}.
+A granular system has rigidity above a critical value of density $\phi_{\rm J}$ and does not have any rigidity below $\phi_{\rm J}$.
+This sudden change of the rigidity is known as the jamming transition \cite{liu_nagel, OH1, Teitel, OHL, hatano_jam,OH2, OH3, garcia, losert,OH4,Teitel0,tighe,nord,hatano_jam1}.
+The jamming is not only investigated in systems of grains, but also that of colloidal suspensions \cite{j_colloid} or foams \cite{j_foam} .
+Here, $\phi_{\rm J}$ decreases as the friction constant $\mu_{\rm p}$ of grains increases.
+Moreover, it seems that there are two fictitious jamming points in addition to the true jamming point for finite $\mu_{\rm p}$ \cite{OH1}.
 Critical exponents of the divergence of the pressure and the shear viscosity near the transition are extensively discussed \cite{OH1, Teitel, OHL, hatano_jam,OH2, OH3, OH4,garcia, losert,Teitel0,tighe,nord,hatano_jam1}.